Need help? Chat now!

 Most of this pertains to both dedicated servers and virtual private servers.
 However, a few will be more for dedicated servers.
-If you’re looking for help with a VPS, you can also see our knowledgebase for VPS here.
+If you're looking for help with a VPS, please reach out to us via Live Chat.

 Find out what ports are open on your server.
 Investigate each one to see what (if anything) is using it.